 To make them stand out, we’ve customized nodes that represent cryptocurrency exchanges using icons of buildings.
 We know these are exchanges because we’ve already carried out cryptocurrency analysis and discovered they’re responsible for very high trading volumes historically.

 From the larger widths of the transactions feeding into it, we can clearly see that most of the currency has been funneled into the top exchange.
+Now lets take our WannaCry analysis one stage further.

-Extending our investigation with timeline analysis
+Extending our WannaCry analysis with timeline analysis

 Graph visualization is invaluable for providing insight into relationships and flows in a network, but what if we wanted to answer time-specific questions such as: